History of John McEnroe in Timeline

 1986: Marriage to Tatum O'Neal

-In 1986, John McEnroe married Tatum O'Neal, the daughter of actor Ryan O'Neal.
+In 1986, John McEnroe married Tatum O'Neal, daughter of actor Ryan O'Neal.

-1988: Victory over Michael Chang at French Open
+1988: Victory over Michael Chang at the French Open

 1989: US Open Men's Doubles Title

-In 1989, John McEnroe won a fourth US Open men's doubles title with Mark Woodforde.
+In 1989, John McEnroe won his fourth US Open men's doubles title with Mark Woodforde.

 1989: End of WCT Finals

-The World Championship Tennis (WCT) Finals, where McEnroe won five titles, ended in 1989.
+In 1989, the World Championship Tennis (WCT) Finals, where John McEnroe won five singles titles, ended.

-October 22, 1990, marked the last time John McEnroe was ranked in the world's top ten.
-His end-of-year singles ranking was 13th.
+October 22, 1990 was the last time John McEnroe was ranked in the world's top ten in tennis.

 1991: Birth of Daughter Emily

-In 1991, John McEnroe and Tatum O'Neal had their daughter, Emily.
+In 1991, John McEnroe and Tatum O'Neal had their third child, a daughter named Emily.

-In 1991, John McEnroe won the last edition of the Volvo Tennis-Chicago tournament, defeating his brother Patrick in the final.
-He also won both of his singles rubbers in the quarterfinal Davis Cup tie with Spain.
+In 1991, John McEnroe won the last edition of the Volvo Tennis-Chicago tournament by defeating his brother Patrick in the final.

 November 1992: Paris Indoor Doubles Title